efemberg11/GeoModel_rmakhman/README.md

 # GeoModelPlugins

 This repository contains plugins that create GeoModel geometries.
-They are dual use in the sense that they function completely outside of Athena, but also are able to function within Athena.

 ## Build from source.